-The USC Korean Studies Institute is led by David Kang, one of the foremost experts in East Asian international affairs, especially North and South Korea.
-Under his leadership, the USC KSI stands apart from other major research universities in our focus on the contemporary Korean issues: the political, economic, and social issues confronting Korea today.
-These issues have global ramifications and we fill a need for educated, nuanced scholarship to help our leaders decide what to do and we train our students, as future leaders, to be knowledgeable about these complex, yet very relevant and very important topics.
+The USC Korean Studies Institute is led by David Kang, one of the foremost experts in East Asian international affairs, particularly in North and South Korean affairs.
+Under his leadership, the KSI stands apart from other major research university institutes in its focus on the contemporary political, economic, and social issues confronting Korea today.
+The KSI strives to be a source of educated and nuanced scholarship which provides support for domestic and global leadership when confronting the global ramifications of contemporary Korean issues.
+KSI scholars are well positioned to be future leaders with their knowledge of these complex, relevant and important topics.

 If what we are doing interests you, we welcome your involvement and encourage you to make us a part of your philanthropy and support: